johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 Too often though, that power, that anointed-life-of-Christ-within-us, seems to elude us.
 It seems out of our reach.
 Out of our grasp.

-Indeed, it is not something that can be grasped, as Jesus himself demonstrated (Philippians 2).
-Instead the pathway to life is through dying.
-Only to the extent that we die to ourselves, do we truly become alive to God.
+Indeed, it is not something that can be *grasped*, as Jesus himself demonstrated.
+Instead, the pathway to life is through dying.
+That is the message of the cross.
+Only to the extent that we *die to ourselves*, do we truly become *alive to God*.

+---

-So we finish (this section) where we began: recognising the foundational principle of transformative discipleship is that of the seed that does not remain a seed alone, but which is sown into the ground, in order to produce a harvest.
+And thus, we finish (this section) where we began: recognising the foundational principle of transformative discipleship is that of the seed that does not remain a seed alone, but which is sown into the ground, in order to produce a harvest.

-I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—John 12.24
+> I tell you that unless a grain of wheat that falls to the ground dies, it stays just a grain; but if it dies, it produces a big harvest—John 12.24

 This life-giving spiritual reality is at the heart of Jesus' own life, mission, ministry and pain-filled death.
-And this same principle forms the foundation and wellspring of this Discipleship Curriculum.
+And this same principle forms the foundation and wellspring of Maize Plant Discipleship.
 As we embrace a practical form of discipleship incorporating a daily dying-to-self, we learn how to truly become alive-to-God.

-These are the dynamics that are explored in the Maize Plant Discipleship modules.
+These are the dynamics that are explored in the Maize Plant Discipleship resource.

-## Burkinabé concept of discipleship ##

-In the Burkinabé context, discipleship seems to be appreciated as a concept imbued with dynamism.
-A dynamism driven by a sense of inward, personal responsibility, combined with a sense of outward, shared, communal responsibility.
-A responsibility to pass on the spiritual and practical disciplines of vitality, such as grace, knowledge, wisdom and maturity.

-Discipleship also has significant potential to helpfully blur hard edges between formally-trained leadership and informally-trained workers.

 # Africa #